Skip to content

 Directory Structure

-All paths below are relative to the Cannoli Root folder.
+All paths below are relative to the Cannoli Root you picked during initial setup.

 ├── Art/